phlhg/phrame/README.md

 # PHRAME (WIP)

-A lightweight PHP framework based on the MVC-pattern.
+A lightweight PHP framework for creating Websites based on the MVC pattern.